 Open Issues and Questions

 How should HL7 C-CDA templates be handled in the Supplement template (Volume 6) when there is a need to internationalize content?
 Should there be in internationalized ‘template’?

+As an actor in this profile, will these summary sections get added to all CDA documents that are produced or rendered or is it done for one section only?
+How will this be grouped with existing content profile?
+IHE need to solve the problem of grouped actors

 Closed Issues